PieFlavr/Raylib-Window-Pong/as0/README.md

 sudo apt install cmake g++ libgl-dev libwayland-dev wayland-protocols libxrandr-dev pkg-config libxkbcommon-dev libxinerama-dev libxcursor-dev libxi-dev mesa-utils build-essential cmake xorg-dev
 ```

-Then, in order from the main repository directory, simply run the following commands in the terminal in order.
+Then, in order from the main repository directory (../CS381/), simply run the following commands in the terminal in order.

 ```bash
 cd as0/build   # Only run if not already in build directory